EnglishSid/DigitalExplorerDevNotes/Modules/Solutions/TechnologyAndAPIs/readme.md

 #### Open points
-- Would prefer a full "drawing" UI
+- Would prefer a full "drawing" UI for add/edit
+- solution datasheet model view needs to be developed to show the L3 details - expand the `plus` symbols